How to Use Arborvitae in Landscaping: Ideas, Spacing & Top Varieties

 Zones: 3-8

-Size: 25-30 feet high x 4 feet wide
+Size: 10-15 feet high and 3-4 feet wide

-Shop this variety* → at Fast Growing Trees
+Shop Emerald Green Arborvitae → Fast Growing Trees* | Nature Hills Nursery*

 Full Speed a Hedge is a great alternative to Green Giant for urban spaces and small yards.
 This dense, versatile screening plant is narrower and slightly shorter than Green Giant, helping you to avoid that claustrophobic feeling.